polyfem/polyfem.github.io/docs/details/solvers.md

 ### Backtracking

 !!! todo
-    Describe method and parameters.
+    Describe this method and its parameters.

 ### Armijo

 !!! todo
-    Describe method and parameters.
+    Describe this method and its parameters.

 #### Armijo (alt)

 !!! todo
-    Describe method and parameters.
+    Describe this method and its parameters.

 ### More-Thuente

 !!! todo
-    Describe method and parameters.
+    Describe this method and its parameters.